 The best way to enjoy Ascension is probably to join a few clubs such as the Ascension Hash House Harriers – every Saturday these intrepid explorers trek all over Ascension’s less travelled terrain keeping fit and having fun at the same time – you also get to see some parts of the island that you wouldn’t otherwise see.
-Alternatively, pick up a Letterbox Walks guide from the Conservation Office or buy online.
+Alternatively, pick up a Letterbox Walks guide from the Conservation Office or the Obsidian Hotel shop.
 These walks will take you all around the island and offer some amazing views.

 SCUBA DIVING & SNORKELLING